JBShady/COD5-Remastered/README.md

 * Fixed the box playing the debris sound for other players after every use once the location has been changed
 * Fixed the box playing the lid close sound when floating away during a Teddy Bear even though the lid never closes
 * Fixed the box jingle stopping when too many other sounds play
-* Fixed Wonder Weapon stinger sound effect sometimes not playing
+* Fixed wonder weapon stinger sound effect sometimes not playing
-* Der Riese & Shi No Numa boxes now share equal weighted odds for Wonder Weapons, which have also been slightly nerfed so the DG-2 is not overly common to the point of being annoying
+* Der Riese & Shi No Numa boxes now share equal weighted odds for wonder weapons
+* Additionally, rebalanced/slightly nerfed wonder weapon increased odds to be less repetitive (like the original game, if you are unlucky more wonder weapons will be added to the back, now as following: either 1/2/3 Ray Guns can appear and 1/3/5 Wunderwaffes can apear)
+* As part of the rebalancing above, fixed bug where Der Riese Wonder Weapon weighting percentages were based on total weapons instead of weapons in the box
+* Fixed bug where increased wonder weapon odds for the Wunderwaffe would not go into effect if you purchased a wall weapon to get rid of the weapon
+* Shi No Numa box does not show increased odds during cycling, which was introduced on Der Riese (in other words, if you have increased wonder weapon odds the initial cycles before you get your weapon are still fully random to give the illusion that the box is random even if there are more wonder weapons in the pool)
-* Verrückt & Nacht Der Untoten boxes remain a full lottery for the Ray Gun
+* Verrückt & Nacht Der Untoten boxes still remain a full lottery for wonder weapons
 * To reduce clutter, the game only picks one of the two starting room wall weapons to include in the mystery box pool, randomized each hit
 * Der Riese & Shi No Numa boxes now share equal teddy bear odds, fixing a glitch where Der Riese always gave odds that were only supposed to for the first box location
 * First teddy bear on Der Riese & Der Riese is now only forced on the 10th hit instead of the 9th hit